 How to pay hospital bills without insurance?

-How to get medical bills forgiven?
+How do you get medical debt forgiven?

-You can apply for financial assistance in most hospitals.
-Some may require you to apply for Medicaid first, but if you can prove you cannot afford to repay your debt hospitals are usually willing to work with you.
+You can apply for financial assistance on-site in most hospitals.
+Some may require you to apply for Medicaid first, but if you can prove you cannot afford to repay your debt, hospitals are usually willing to work with you.
 If you have a very low income and few assets, they may forgive your medical bills altogether.

 Do hospital bills go on your credit?